shockoe/QloApps/docs/hotel-reservation-system/order-management-flow.md

 **File:** `/modules/hotelreservationsystem/classes/HotelBookingDetail.php:1500-1800`

-When a PrestaShop order is created, hotel bookings are automatically generated:
+When a PrestaShop order is created, hotel bookings are automatically generated.
+For each item in the cart, a corresponding `htl_booking_detail` record is created.
+This ensures that every booking is precisely linked to its specific order line item, maintaining data integrity even in complex orders with multiple room types.

 ```php
 public function createHotelBookingsFromOrder($idOrder)